 Suggested Training Programs

-This is my no-means a comprehensive list, but these are three of the best.
+This is my no-means a comprehensive list, but these are good.
 Tried and tested, proven routines.
 There are many other great routines too, but I’m keeping it simple.

 1. ‘The Big 3′ Routine

 Whenever anyone mentions ‘The Big 3′ they mean the Squat, Deadlift and Bench-press.
 Hundreds of thousands have got big, and defined physiques just using these three exercises.

 2. ‘Three Day Split Reverse Pyramid Training (RPT)’